-- 1. Stratigraphy: Principles of stratification, Identification and recording of strata, Reconstruction of cultural sequence - 2.
-Other methods of Relative chronology: Typology, Cross-dating, Palynology - 3.
-Absolute methods of dating: Radiocarbon, Potassium-argon, Thermoluminescence, Pollen analysis, Dendrochronology
+- 1. Stratigraphy: Principles of stratification, factors and process of formation of layers, Identification and recording of strata, Reconstruction of cultural sequence - 2.
+Determining the chronology and periods of the excavated remains - 3.
+Other methods of Relative chronology: Typology, Statistical studies - 4.
+Absolute methods of dating: Radiocarbon, Potassium-argon, Thermoluminiscence, Pollen analysis, Fluorine test, Obsidian hydration, Dendrochronology